 Shingles are available in various materials, including asphalt, wood, metal, or composite, allowing homeowners to choose the option that best suits their budget, style, and climate requirements.

-Purpose of Shingles
+The Purpose of Roof Shingles Explained

 Shingles serve as the outermost layer of the roof, providing essential protection against rain, wind, sunlight, and other environmental elements.
 Their durable construction helps shield the underlying roof structure from moisture infiltration and damage.